Parameter Configuration

 6.5 optionButton - Player Settings Button

-- Description: Whether to display the image capture button on the playback control bar.
-Clicking the image capture button allows users to capture the currently playing video image with one click.
+• Description: Whether to display the snapshot button on the playback control bar.
+Clicking the snapshot button allows users to capture the current playing video image with one click.

 6.8 useProgressTooltip - Progress Bar Preview Display

-- Description: Whether to enable tooltips on the playback progress bar.
-If enabled, when the user moves the mouse over the playback progress bar, an event tooltip will appear following the mouse pointer.
-For video-on-demand programs, if there are thumbnails, this parameter must be set to
+• Description: Whether to enable tooltips on the playback progress bar.
+If enabled, when the user moves the mouse over the playback progress bar, an event tooltip will be displayed following the mouse pointer.
+For video-on-demand programs, if there are thumbnails, this parameter must be set to true.

 6.9 autoSmallWindow - Auto Small Window

-zwplayerto be scrolled out of the page and hidden.
-If this parameter is set totrue, when this happens,zwplayerautomatically switches to small window playback.
+• Description: Automatically switch to a pop-up small window for playback when the window scroll is about to hide the player.
+When the page is long and has a scroll bar, if the user scrolls the page, zwplayer may be scrolled out of the page and hidden.
+If this parameter is set to true, when this happens, zwplayer automatically switches to small window playback.
 Note: The small window is different from Picture-in-Picture.
-Picture-in-Picture is a small video window floating on top of all windows on the current desktop, while small window playback is a small video window only inside the current browser tab, not floating out.
+Picture-in-Picture means the video small window floats above all windows on the current desktop, while small window playback means the video small window is only inside the current browser tab and does not float out.

 6.11 timeFormat - Time Display Format